 Long-term Care Quality

-On the list of its many high-end grades, this nursing home was given an excellent long-term care grade.
-In fact, it received a grade of A- in that area.
-Nursing homes that excel in this category typically provide patients with closer supervision and stay on top of routine healthcare services.
-On top of assessing the amount of care provided by nurses and other staff, we also looked at the number of residents vaccinated against pneumonia.
-This facility vaccinated 100 percent of its residents, which is an impressive figure.
-Pneumonia is often a deadly condition for nursing home residents so we like it when a nursing home doesn't leave this to chance.
-Clearly, this place is doing something right in this area as it was able to keep its residents out of the hospital.
-In fact, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.
+Among its many high-end grades, this nursing home was awarded an excellent long-term care score.
+In fact, we awarded it a score of A in this area.
+Long-term care ratings in this range generally require both 24/7 care from nurses and aids, as well as quality routine medical care.
+In addition to looking at the volume of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
+This nursing home vaccinated 100 percent of its residents.
+Vaccines are critical to keeping patients healthy.
+Clearly, this facility is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+It had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

-Does this page answer your questions about Adams Nursing Home?
+Does this page answer your questions about Adams Health & Rehab Center?